mmmirrra/mmmirrra.github.io/_posts/2023-08-06-MultimediaSystem-data-video-animation.markdown

   - One of several sub-codecs based on H.264
     - H.264 is a video compression standard jointly created by MPEG and ITU
     - Highest compression rate and highest quality picture quality among compression codecs
-    - The downside is that the encoding time is twice that of other codecs
+    - The disadvantage is that the encoding time is twice that of other codecs
 <br />
 - DivX (Digital internet video eXpress)
   - Video codec using MPEG-4 technology